f5devcentral/f5-asm-lx/README.md

 How to Use The Extension:
 1. Edit extension default  variables to your environment:

-"username" - ASM user name
+"bigipusername" - ASM user name
-"password" - ASM user password
+"bigippassword" - ASM user password
-"ver" - ASM software Version
+"bigipver" - ASM software Version
-"DEBUG" - Enable or disable ASM logs - "true"  or "false" vcsusername - VCS user name that the policy will be uploaded vcspassword - VCS user password that the policy will be uploaded vcsrepo - VCS repository that the policy will be uploaded vcspath - VCS repository folder that the policy will be uploaded
+"DEBUG" - [true/false] Enable or disable ASM logs - logs are accessible via /var/log/restnoded/restnoded.log vcsusername - VCS user name that the policy will be uploaded vcspassword - VCS user password that the policy will be uploaded vcsrepo - VCS repository that the policy will be uploaded vcspath - VCS repository folder that the policy will be uploaded

-2. Create GET call to the extension URL "ASM_IP_Address"/mgmt/shared/workers/install_policy"
+2. Create GET call to the extension URL "ASM_IP_Address"/mgmt/shared/workers/git-policy"
 4. Include URL parameter name"policy" and value equal the policy name that will be uploaded to the VCS.

 see example below:

-curl --insecure -H "Authorization: Basic YWRtaW46YWRtaW4=" https://ASM_IP_ADDRESS/mgmt/shared/workers/install_policy?policy=ASM_POLICY_NAME
+curl --insecure -H "Authorization: Basic <xxxxxxxxx> =" https://ASM_IP_ADDRESS/mgmt/shared/workers/opt-policy?policy=ASM_POLICY_NAME

-- Replace "ASM_IP_ADDRESS" with ASM mgmt IP and "XXXXXXX" with user basic authorization string
+- Replace "ASM_IP_ADDRESS" with ASM mgmt IP and "xxxxxxxx" with user basic authorization string
 - Replace "ASM_POLICY_NAME" with the policy name that would be exported to the VCS

 =========================================================================================================================================================